avgsurfman/ros2pidocs/installation-notes.md

-# ROS2 SETUP
+# ROS2 on RPI SETUP

-### SKIP FIRST PART IF THE RASPBERRY PI IS NOT TAKEN RIGHT OUT OF THE BOX
+### SKIP THE FIRST PART IF THE RASPBERRY PI IS NOT TAKEN RIGHT OUT OF THE BOX

 -----------------------------------------------------------

-Preliniary steps:
+First:

 + Mount and install the radiators.
 Your Raspberry Pi might need to compile the code from the source, and radiators are necessary to help with termal throttling.